 In Greece, the regional development and industrial development policies adopted are based on a single legislative law.
 Initially, the purpose of the legislation was to encourage industrial development outside Athens and Thessaloniki.
 Regional development projects in these areas could qualify for financial assistance from European funds only if they could met certain criteria related to environmental protection or investments in new technologies, otherwise regional aid was not available.
 This approach aimed at encouraging industrial development in those parts of the less developed country and decongesting economic agglomerations in already developed areas.
 Regional development projects focused on research and the accumulation of new technologies remain valid throughout the country.
-However, the entire territory of Greece can be a region eligible for development policy, until now, 22,809 jobs have been created in Greece; 4,279 start-ups were supported; and water supply systems have been modernized, benefiting 4.5 million citizen.
+However, the entire territory of Greece can be a region eligible for development and structural adjustment.
+Since the beginning of the implementation of the objectives of the regional development policy, until now, 22,809 jobs have been created in Greece; 4,279 start-ups were supported; and water supply systems have been modernized, benefiting 4.5 million citizen.
 At present, the main 46 regional development projects are related to the development of investments in land, air and maritime infrastructure, and inland and islands electricity systems; modernizing education and introducing digitized systems; and the modernization of information systems (new IT technologies) for the entire country.